careyjames/remote-it-help-site/_posts/2025-05-23-mac-cybersecurity-threats.md

 ### To prevent most attacks, we recommend the following Magic Combo (Mac or PC)

 **What is the best endpoint protection for Mac Cybersecurity Threats?**
-* **CrowdStrike:** If you can afford them (at least $1200.00 per year for five computers).
-Crowdstrike is the most advanced and complete protection we have tested, and it is able to protect against nation-state-level attacks.
-This lightweight program protects your Mac and usually never bothers you until the day it's saving your life.
-(The executive assistant director of the criminal, cyber, response, and service branch of the FBI, after 24 years, was named president of CrowdStrike Services, Shawn Henry.)
-* **SentinelOne:** Its AI-powered security platform is used by some of the world's largest and most security-conscious organizations, including Fortune 500 companies, government agencies, and financial institutions.
+* **SentinelOne:** Its AI-powered security platform is used by some of the world’s largest and most security-conscious organizations, including Fortune 500 companies, government agencies, and financial institutions.
 It is trusted to protect against the most sophisticated cyber threats, including ransomware, zero-day attacks, and nation-state-sponsored attacks.
 * Or, as the **minimum level of protection**, we would want any client to have **ThreatDown by Malwarebytes*.
 All are American-based companies.
+* **CrowdStrike:** If you can afford them (at least $1200.00 per year for five computers).
+We have tested Crowdstrike with advanced and complete protection, and it can protect against nation-state-level attacks.
+This lightweight program protects your Mac and usually never bothers you until the day it saves your life.
+(The executive assistant director of the criminal, cyber, response, and service branch of the FBI, after 24 years, was named president of CrowdStrike Services, Shawn Henry.)

 **What is the best way to protect my company’s email users?**
 * Update DNS Records!
 (As discussed in our other blog post).
-* **ProofPoint or Perception Point:** Sits before your Google Workspace or Microsoft 365 Exchange provider, stops evil, reduces spam.
+* **ProofPoint or Perception Point:** It sits before your Google Workspace or Microsoft 365 Exchange provider, stops evil, and reduces spam.
 * **RedSift and Mail Hardener are Great tools for achieving an A+ email quality rating and protecting and monitoring your users from attacks.

 **What can protect my iPhone from being hacked?**
 * **Apple’s Lockdown Mode:**
 * **Zimperium:** The best and only fully functioning mobile Security product for iOS and iPadOS that we have tested.
 (DOD contract; ask the US Department of Defense).
-When we read about a horrible attack that hit iPhone users, we remember the early morning email from Zimperium saying, "We got you, don't worry," usually naming the virus before you even hear about it on the news.
+When we read about a horrible attack that hit iPhone users, we remember the early morning email from Zimperium saying, “We got you, don’t worry,” usually naming the virus before you even hear about it on the news.

 Contact us today to benefit from our Mac expertise if you need cybersecurity advice!